samuelxyz/trialyzer/README.md

 **Bistroke, tristroke, n-stroke**
 A sequence of physical key locations on the board, each associated with the finger used for that key.
 Trialyzer collects data on the typing speeds of different tristrokes using its built-in typing test, then applies it to analyze a selected layout by associating those tristrokes with text trigrams.

-(Note: Different fingermap-board combinations may have some tristrokes in common; for instance, all tristrokes involving the top and home row are identical between `traditional`-`ansi` and `angle_iso`-`iso`.
-Moreover, though the right hand is in a different position in `angle_iso` versus `angle_wide_iso`, the shape of each tristroke on the right hand is identical.
+(Note: Different fingermap-board combinations may have some tristrokes in common; for instance, all tristrokes involving the top and home row are identical between `traditional`-`ansi` and `iso_angle`-`iso`.
+Moreover, though the right hand is in a different position in `iso_angle` versus `iso_angle_wide`, the shape of each tristroke on the right hand is identical.
 Trialyzer accounts for these commonalities, and allows the relevant typing speed data to be shared between different boards and fingermaps.)

 ## Nstroke categories